honghanhh/fsdl_2022_solution/README.md

-# Solutions Full Stack Deep Learning - Course 2022
+# Solutions of Full Stack Deep Learning - Course 2022

-Access all lectures and labworks at [Full Stack Deep Learning - DSDL 2022](https://fullstackdeeplearning.com/course/2022/).
-Shout out to all the amazing lectures and TAs!

-This repo contains the **SOLUTIONS** in Jupyter notebook format of exercises/labs of the course.
-The notebooks are organized in the same way as the course material.
-The notebooks are named `Solution-<name-of-the-notebook>.ipynb`.
+This repo contains the **SOLUTIONS** in Jupyter notebook format of exercises/labs of the [Full Stack Deep Learning - DSDL 2022](https://fullstackdeeplearning.com/course/2022/) course.
+The solution notebooks are named `Solution-<name-of-the-notebook>.ipynb`.
 For example, the solution to the notebook `Lab-01-Neural-Network-in-PyTorch.ipynb` is named `Solution-Lab-01-Neural-Network-in-PyTorch.ipynb`.
+Shout out to all the lectures and TAs for the amazing resources!

 ## Couse Structure